kakaloka/Thaw-Ponds/README.md

 In the terminal:

-Example:  example how to use [bin_cleanner.pl](bin_cleanner.pl) print the column with the contig id,
+Example:  example how to use [bin_cleanner.pl](bin_cleanner.pl) First, print the column with the contig id,

 ```shell